kubernetes/enhancements/keps/sig-release/3720-freezing-k8s-gcr-io/README.md

 # KEP-3720: Freeze `k8s.gcr.io` image registry

-The change proposed by this KEP is very unusual as the engineering work will be done in the k/k repository.
+The change proposed by this KEP is very unusual as the engineering work will **not** be done in the k/k repository.
 However, this is a major change to the project hence the KEP.

 <!-- toc -->
 - [Release Signoff Checklist](#release-signoff-checklist)